scalacenter/bloop/website/content/docs/bloop-basics.md

 +++
 toc = true
-weight = 2
+weight = 3
 draft = false
-title = "Bloop basics"
+title = "Design goals"
 date = "2018-02-09T10:15:00+01:00"
-description = "What is bloop and which problems does it solve?" bref = "Learn the ideas behind bloop, which problems it solves and how it's designed"
+description = "What is bloop and which problems does it solve?
+Why should I learn how to use it?" bref = "Learn the ideas behind bloop, which problems it solves and how it's designed.
+See how it compares to other tools in our ecosystem."
 +++

 ## Design goals